-- Any other incident that the Faculty Council determines to be conduct unbecoming of a NJHS member based on the violation of the NJHS tenets of leadership, service, and character shall face dismissal. - Procedure: If a faculty member, administrator, coach, or any other adult in contact with the student feels a student falls below any of the above three standards, he/she will notify the Faculty Council with full details of the incident.
-Based upon the severity of the incident, the student may face disciplinary action ranging from a letter of warning to immediate dismissal. - Dismissal - Members should fully understand that they are subject to dismissal if they do not maintain the standards of scholarship, leadership, service, and character that were used as a basis for their selection.
+- Members should fully understand that they are subject to dismissal if they do not maintain the standards of scholarship, leadership, service, and character that were used as a basis for their selection.
 They are allowed limited warnings during their membership.
 In the case of a flagrant violation of school rules or civil laws, a warning is not required for dismissal, but a hearing will still be held. - The Faculty Council will thoroughly investigate before any action is taken.
 If the Council determines that the facts warrant consideration of dismissal, the member shall be notified in writing of the violation, the possibility of dismissal, and the need for scheduling a hearing with the Faculty Council.
-A hearing will then be scheduled. - The member will be allowed to appear before the Faculty Council and explain the situation.
-A parent/guardian may be present with the member, however, it should be noted that the primary focus of the hearing is to allow the member to present his or her case. - If a member is dismissed, written notice of the decision will be sent to the member, his or her parents/guardians, and the principal.
+A hearing will then be scheduled. - o The member will be allowed to appear before the Faculty Council and explain the situation.
+A parent/guardian may be present with the member; however, it should be noted that the primary focus of the hearing is to allow the member to present his or her case. - o If a member is dismissed, written notice of the decision will be sent to the member, his or her parents/guardians, and the principal.
 The member will then surrender the NJHS certificate and membership card to the chapter advisor.
 If the member is unwilling to return the certificate, the matter will be treated as a school disciplinary matter.
 Any member who is dismissed or resigns from the NJHS will never again be eligible for membership or its benefits.